nilvon9wo/ForceComEnterpriseArchitecture/DevelopingWithSourceControl.md

 	* If there is anything to be fixed, go back to step 4.
 		* Tester should provide DETAILED information regarding failure (as above)

-	39. If all tests pass, the issue can be marked as "Completed".
+	41. If all tests pass, the issue can be marked as "Completed".
-		* To prevent tickets from remaining open forever, set a "drop dead" date, after which features are considered accepted, and the ticket closed.
+		* To prevent tickets from remaining open forever,
+			- Set a "drop dead" date, after which features are considered accepted, and the ticket closed.

 ## Resources: